 Just keep in mind that you may also need to adjust the actual bed or crib to help your autistic child sleep safely.
 Some kids may need reinforced cribs or beds.
 And other kids may have a prescription sleep medicine that needs to be taken each night.

-The parents and experts I talked to also pointed out that for autistic kids with sensory issues, you may want to address clothing labels, blackout curtains, sound-proofing a bedroom, using earplugs, smells, and remove distracting toys or decor.
+The parents and experts I talked to also pointed out that for autistic kids with sensory issues, you may want to address clothing labels, blackout curtains, sound-proofing a bedroom, using earplugs, and smells, and removing distracting toys or decor.